Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging measurements

 The advancement operator $\textbf{A}_{\text{pbs $\leftarrow$ dec}}^{\text{sb}}$ (see \cref{eq:Sideband-Beatnote-Advanced}) is associated to the delay operator $\textbf{D}_{\text{dec $\leftarrow$ pbs}}^{\text{sb}}$, to which we refer as sideband timestamping delay.
 The sideband timestamping delay can be decomposed into:

-these constituents are marked dark yellow in \cref{fig:signal-chain}.
-As for the common carrier and the PRN timestamping delay, we propose to individually calibrate all its constituents on ground.
+these constituents are marked green in \cref{fig:LISA-metrology-system}.
+As for the PRNR timestamping delay, we propose to individually calibrate all its constituents on ground.
 The sideband timestamping delay can then be compensated in an initial data treatment by application of its associated advancement operator (see \cref{eq:Sideband-Beatnote-Advanced}).
 In reality, the beatnotes are expected to be delivered not in phase, but in frequency with occasional phase anchor points.
 Therefore, we consider the derivative of \cref{eq:Sideband-Ranging}, we refer to it as sideband range rate ($\dot{\text{SBR}}$):

 The sideband range rates are an offset-free and unambiguous measurement of the pseudorange time derivatives.
 Phase anchor points enable their integration, so that we recover \cref{eq:Sideband-Ranging}.